vidadex/Udacity-Quiz-App/README.md

 Quiz App : General Knowledge App

 This quiz is designed to test your ability on general knowledge question in various areas

-Questions:

-Select all countries which are in west africa. [ CheckBox ] Which of the following is used to form water. [ CheckBox ] Which of the following countries hosted the 2002 FIFA world cup.[ CheckBox ] Which of the following animals is not a rodent. [ RadioButton ] What colour do u get when you mix red and white.[ RadioButton ] Who was the ancient greek sun god. [ RadioButton ] Java programming language was initially developed by?[ EditText ] In computing the acronym stands for?[ EditText ]